josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 * `type`: For this example, we are going to create an **Atlas vector Search Index** and therefore we will create a `vectorSearch` index type.
 * `definition.fields`: This is an array that contains, at least:
-  * The primarly definition of our Vector Search index:
+  * The primary definition of our Vector Search index:

   ```js
   {